jwt27/esfm/README.md

 #### Configuration register `0x408`

-Bit 6 (`NTS`) in this register appears to change the envelope duration.
-It is very likely that this bit performs the same function as the `NTS` bit in OPL3.
+Bit 6 (`NTS`) determines how envelope rate scaling is calculated.
+When set, `FNUM` bit 9 is used.
+When clear, `FNUM` bit 8 is used.
+Note: this matches the description in the OPL3 datasheet, but is *inverted* from how it is actually implemented on the OPL3.

 ### Test registers